srunr/squaresrng/README.md

-# squaresrng A simple random generator
+# An Ada version of the simple random generator by Bernard Widynski.
+See Example.adb.